 By planning, scheduling, and tracking you will establish a steady, committed route to your goals.
 You’ll also happily avoid the common crash-and-burn mid- February when piles of overly-ambitious and vague goals seem too overwhelming to maintain.
 Slow and steady wins the race!

-What are your blogging goals for 2014?
+What are your blogging goals for the next 12 months?